standuprey/cropme/README.md

 Install
 -------

-Copy the cropme.js and cropme.css file into your project and add the following line with the correct path:
+Copy the cropme.js and cropme.css files into your project and add the following line with the correct path:

 		<script src="/path/to/scripts/cropme.js"></script>
 		<link rel="stylesheet" href="/path/to/scripts/cropme.css">